devlemire/employee-list/README.md

 import App from './Stage 2/App';
 ```

 Also, in this project the stages will build on top of each other.
-For example, stage 1 has some things removed and stage 2 has the same things removed as stage 1 plus addition things.
-Every stage will have you repeat the process of the last stage, try to do the previous stage(s) steps from memory if possible, and re-visit their detailed instructions if you get lost.
+Every stage will have you repeat the process of the last stage(s).
+Try to do the previous stage(s) steps from memory if possible and re-visit their detailed instructions if you get lost.

 ## Setup